We use cookies to help provide you with the best possible online experience.

 All patient contact, whether in person, by telephone or via e-consult will be signposted as we aim to ensure that patients receive the most appropriate care and support for their needs.
 We have implemented various services to cater to different requirements.

-Firstly, some calls may be directed to the Community Pharmacist Consultation Service (CPCS).
+Firstly, some calls may be directed to the Pharmacy First.
 This service allows patients to consult with a community pharmacist who can provide advice, recommendations, and even issue prescriptions if necessary.
 This is especially useful for minor ailments that can be managed without the need for a GP appointment.

 Secondly, our GP telephone Speak and Treat service is another option.
 Patients may be directed towards this service if their condition can be managed over the phone without the need for an in-person visit.
 A GP will assess the situation, provide advice, and even prescribe medications if required.